By Antonio Malara

 Once there we walked all around to see what we missed during the morning, actually I don’t have clear memories about what we saw but I remember the dinner.
 Till then I didn’t eat so good in Shanghai so when we finally stopped at the Italian restaurant at the upper floor of the pavilion, I was so happy.
 We had really nice time during that dinner, I remember lots of laughs and the pasta that I ate was so good.
 That dinner is the last thing that I remember about that day at the Expo, it was a great day for me, an exhibition like I've never seen before.

 After that we dedicated our time to make a walk all along the Bund.
 This place is essentially a series of old buildings overlooking the river.
 A street separates the buildings from a big sidewalk, from here the view is opened on the Pudong Neighborhood which is now full of tall skyscrapers and make the view so unreal.
 From one side of the river the classic Bund, the other side the futuristic Pudong, it’s a really singular place.
 Even if the day was gloomy, we took pics with skyscrapers on the background, we went up and down along the sidewalk to find a better angle and then we finished our tour meeting some people of the group and having lunch together.
 For the afternoon there was planned a meeting with an architect, the appointment was at the building “Bund 18”.
 After lunch we went to this building (it was jus there) and the leader introduced to us the architect.
-He was behind the renovation of the Bund 18 and he started to explain to us the work he did, starting from the main floor which was full of luxury stores.
+He was behind the renovation of the Bund 18 and he started to explain to us the work he did, starting from the ground floor which was full of luxury stores.
 I really liked the lesson because the man brought us room to room explaining how he did the renovation.
 He told us what they did new and what pieces they preserved, like the doors.
 After that he explained the rebirth of the Bund.
 The neighborhood was abandoned till a decade before, I don’t remember who was planning to demolish all the old buildings and build new skyscrapers.
 At that point some smart person (I don’t remember who even this time) told to this people that the old buildings needed to be preserved as the only ancient structure in the whole city.
 So they renovated the old buildings, which now are headquarters of banks and insurance companies, so the place is a financial district during the day but also the chic part of Shanghai in the night with restaurants and night clubs.
 In this way there was still an heart of the city which could look into the future admiring the modern skyscrapers from the Bund windows.
 We concluded our tour visiting the roof.
-Here there was a restaurant-night club with a beautiful view, it was cool being on the tallest floor, looking in front of of us and seeing other buildings even taller, beautiful perspective and experience.
+Here there was a restaurant-night club with a beautiful view, it was cool being on the tallest floor, looking in front of us and seeing other buildings even taller, beautiful perspective and experience.

 The next destination for the afternoon was Pudong, and not only to see the futuristic place but also for an unconventional reason.
 In fact in Pudong there was a big market of fake goods.
 I wasn’t interesting to buy anything but we went there with my friend just to be kind with a person of our group who wasn’t go there alone.
 We arrived there by metro and after a little walk we found the address, the place was inside of a skyscraper.
 Well what to say the place was like a mall, hundred of small stores selling clothes and accessories, the only thing was that all the items were fake.
 You could find everything by fashion designers and our friends was looking for a model of Louis Vuitton bag.
 We walked a lots but even if it was full of bags there wasn’t the one that our friend wished.
 Here happened the unpredictable, a seller understood what we were looking for and she guided us through a door outside the main mall, we took some stairs then we stopped at some floor, then she opened another door that looked like an emergency door, then we entered in a tiny alley and then she knocked to a door.
 A man opened in what was his apartment-store.
 In a tiny space he has a bed under a window, a one meter kitchen on the right and all over shelves full of bags.
 He started searching but still no sign of the bag we wanted, when I thought I’ve seen all, the man opened a secret door that was behind one of the shelf!
-It was unbelievable and little scary, we see each other in the eyes and then we asked to go.
-It ain’t be easy but in a way of another we back to the “mall”.
+It was unbelievable and little scary, we saw each other in the eyes and then we asked to go.
+It ain’t be easy but in a way or another we returned to the “mall”.
 That visit has been a full experience, we also had a funny moment when in a store I tried to teach how to pronounce an Italian word to a Chinese guy, it was impossible for him to pronounce the “R”, it was so hilarious scene.
 I also noticed that was a normal habit for the people there to have lunch standing still in front of the entrance of their store.
 While one member of the family was working the other one was eating his rice, I also saw a kid doing the same thing.
 This is why they’re so productive but it was like a slave life, especially for the kids.

 Finally we went out of that place, we started going down through the street of Century Avenue so we could see all the new buildings.
 We walked a lot and finally we saw the Shanghai World Financial Center and almost beside it, the Jin Mao Tower.
 I immediately fell in love with the financial tower for the design (the top looks like a corkscrew) and also for the blue and grey color.
 We were at night and it was so cool the experience of being under those towers, unfortunately at that time there was no sign of the Shanghai Tower which is now the tallest tower between the other two.
 We ended our tour near the Oriental Pearl Tower which is another piece of design.
 This tower looks like something seen in the Star Trek series.
 The tower take the attention for their spheres (especially the big ones) an the columns, it’s so futuristic, as I like it.
-We couldn’t reach the tower for a visit because we were so tired, we took the metro and we back to the hotel.
+We couldn’t reach the tower for a visit because we were so tired, we took the metro and we returned to the hotel.

 The fourth and last day in Shanghai was split in two, the morning dedicated to visit the Yu neighborhood and the afternoon for shopping.
 With part of the group, we started the day visiting the Yu Gardens.
 This place is in the heart of the city, it’s a big green space inside the building “jungle”.
 There was a lot of expectation in the group about this place, I also was excited because finally I could see something really “Asian”, something related to Chinese culture.
 In fact inside the Yu Garden I found what I was expected, lots of small temples, little rivers and lakes.
 We enjoyed exploring, taking nice pictures that doesn’t need explanation.
 I mean those kind of pictures where everyone could understand the place you are just looking at the background.
 Unfortunately even here there was the sign of the city expansion, walking all around the gardens you could spot skyscrapers behind some temples or trees.
-I realize that the place wasn’t so huge as I thought and that it was nice not for its beauty but just because it was the only green space in the city.
+I realized that the place wasn’t so huge as I thought and that it was nice not for its beauty but just because it was the only green space in the city.
 In other words I liked the gardens but I couldn’t find there the real Chinese culture except for some items I bought in some store inside the gardens.

-When we leave, we moved to Yuyuan Old Street, step by step I noticed this was what I was looking for.
-The more we went deep the road the more the street was tiny, a long road with ancient houses that were essentially stores on the basement and apartment on the upper floors.
+When we left, we moved to Yuyuan Old Street, step by step I noticed this was what I was looking for.
+The more we went deeper in the road the more the street was tiny, a long road with ancient houses that were essentially stores on the ground floor and apartment on the upper ones.
 The road was full of people, tourists but also locals, there was no space between you and another person, it was claustrophobic but I liked.
 On both sides of the streets there were all kind of stores, the atmosphere was unreal for all the talking in the background.
 I don’t remember if I bought something here, but it was nice to see Chinese families with little children going up and down the road, for the moment I walked the street I felt the real China, the archetype I had in my mind, probably the result of movies or documentaries I watched.
 I enjoyed that walk considering that the neighborhood was the only classic thing in the city, they demolished to rebuild skyscrapers all over the city, that was the only place which was old fashioned, I hoped they could leave the place in the way it was, so something ancient could remain.
 The road ended in the southern part of the Bund, in front of the reality of the new city design.
 I think that here we went for lunch and after that we split with the group.
-With my friend Luciano I went for shopping starting with a new visit to the design store we’ve been some days before.
-I don’t remember anything else about that day, probably we back to the hotel and then dinner in some place.
+With my friend I went for shopping starting with a new visit to the design store we’ve been some days before.
+I don’t remember anything else about that day, probably we returned to the hotel and then dinner in some place.
 It’s strange as I don’t remember any place where we had dining.
 I can’t say I had good meals there, probably because I didn’t look for nice or typical restaurants, most of time we stopped in the first places we saw.

 I have to mention the beauty of our hotel, I remember we spent lots of time with the group in the various spaces, there were lots of living rooms when we used to meet, exchange opinion talking about our experience there, following each other suggestions and sometimes also watching pictures that one guy of the group had already downloaded on his computer (It wasn’t yet the time for smartphones pics, most of people used the point and shoot cameras so it wasn’t cool watching pics on those tiny screens).